 Steps for applying for a position:

-Step 1: Click the link below to express your interest in a Summer Staff position.
+Step 1: Click the link below to download the staff application.

-Step 2: We will email you with application details within 7 days.
+Step 3: We will email you with application details in 7-10 business days

-Please see the "What We Believe" section of our website for our Mission, Vision, Core Values, and Statement of Faith before applying as we require all employees to agree to these statements.
+Please see the "What We Believe" and "Family Life at Tall Timber" section of our website for our Mission, Vision, Core Values, and Statement of Faith before applying as we require all employees to agree to these statements.
 You will also be asked to agree to our Staff Handbook which includes several policies, such as our Substance Abuse and Conduct policies.

 At Tall Timber, our cabin counselors are the face of camp on the “front line” of our ministry.
 We know that the life changing experiences that happen here are often due to conversations had in cabins, facilitated by our counselors.
 We strive to always have a fleet of counselors we are proud of and trust with such significant work.
 Our counselors spend the entire day every day with their cabin of campers, from waking up in the cabins in the morning to reflection and devotion times at night.
 The only exception to this is during our older camps when campers have the freedom of signing up for “afternoon options,” during which they rotate through the activities of their choosing.
 During this time, counselors are stationed at the various activity stations (ropes course, rock wall, archery course, etc.) to help facilitate this experience for the campers.
 Come invest in yourself and your campers to make a significant positive impact in kids lives.